Skip to main content

 Not fully separated virtual machines

-It's just another process running with different set of namespaces.
+A container is just another process with a different set of namespaces.

 Image Contents

-The docker image contains it's own userspace rootfs filesystem.
-Meaning it contains it's own /bin, /lib, /usr, /etc file systems which are mounted into a new mount namespace.
+The docker image has its own userspace rootfs filesystem.
+It has its own /bin, /lib, /usr, and /etc. These are mounted into a new mount namespace.

 Prepare Namespaces

-When a container is started, the docker binary first creates all necessary namespaces.
-These new namespaces will be a copy of the parent process's corresponding namespaces.
+When a container starts, the docker binary first creates all the namespaces it needs.
+Each new namespace is a copy of the parent process's namespace.

-Then it will start the init process which then updates the namespace content accordingly.
+Then it starts the init process.
+That process updates the namespace content.

 clone() Method

-Similar to fork() method of Linux, containers use the clone() method to start the process.
-The application process mentioned in the Dockerfile is started using this method.
+Like the Linux fork() method, containers use the clone() method to start the process.
+The Dockerfile's app process starts this way.

 example of namespaces flags

-When we pass --network=host to the docker command, it will simply avoid creating network namespace.
+When you pass --network=host to the docker command, it just skips creating the network namespace.

 kernel dependency